dockstore/dockstore-ui/app/docs/getting-started-with-cwl.md

 hints:
   - class: ResourceRequirement
     coresMin: 1
-    ramMin: 4092
+    ramMin: 4092 # the process requires at least 4G of RAM
     outdirMin: 512000
-    description: "the process requires at least 4G of RAM"
 ```

 This may or may not be honoured by the tool calling this CWL but at least it gives you a place to declare computational requirements.